epowell101/openebs-docs/docs/backup.md

 sched-20190513103034   Completed   2019-05-13 16:00:34 +0530 IST   29d       gcp                <none>
 ```

-Restore of data need to be done in following way:
+The restoration of data should be done in the following way:

 ```
 velero restore create --from-backup sched-20190513103034 --restore-volumes=true